 Jim Crow’s Demise

 In 1964, the Civil Rights Act outlawed racial discrimination and segregation in schools, restaurants, hotels, and universities.
 Signed by President Lyndon B. Johnson, the Civil Rights Act also prohibited unequal application of voting requirements, ended discrimination in interstate commerce, barred discrimination by state and city governments, and outlawed discrimination in private companies that take federal dollars.
 The 1965 Voting Rights Act went a step further and outlawed numerous tactics used to disenfranchise African Americans and other groups.
 Officially, the era of Jim Crow had ended.
-After nearly one hundred years of economic, political, and social demoralization, African Americans occupied the same levels of citizenship as whites, at least in the eyes of the law.
+After nearly one hundred years of economic, political, and social demoralization, African Americans occupied the same levels of citizenship as white people, at least in the eyes of the law.

 For Louisiana, desegregation in public schools would come slowly.
 In 1965, only five Louisiana parishes submitted plans for integration.
 By 1967, thirty parishes still had made no arrangements to desegregate.
 In 1970, forty-five parishes were ordered to come up with a legitimate plan or risk the loss of federal funding; full integration of Louisiana’s public schools did not come until the mid-1970s.
-Similarly, Louisiana was ordered—on at least ten occasions between 1965 and 1998—to integrated segregated universities and professional schools or compensate the state’s historically black colleges and universities for generations of neglect.
+Similarly, Louisiana was ordered—on at least ten occasions between 1965 and 1998—to integrate segregated universities and professional schools or compensate the state’s historically Black colleges and universities for generations of neglect.